Tejees/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

    ![Picture 16](../images/12.png)

 ### Task 2 - Provision an Azure SQL Database

+In this you will be creating an Azure SQL Database with SQL authentication, using a private endpoint for secure network connectivity within a virtual network.

 1. From the Azure Portal, search for **SQL databases(1)** in the search box at the top, then click **SQL databases(2)** from the list of options.